 Stacking is a puzzle adventure game.
-The game uses Matryoshka doll as characters and narrates stories with puzzle solving, NPCs’ conversations, open world exploring and silent film style scene cuts.
-The game story is talking about Charlie Blackmore who rescues his siblings from the antagonist, Baron.
-In the game, player acts as Charlie that is the smallest doll.
-Charlie has abilities to jump in and out a bigger doll to acquire its abilities for puzzle solving or interacting with other dolls.
+The game uses Matryoshka dolls as characters and narrates stories with puzzle solving, NPCs’ conversations, open world exploring and silent film style scene cuts.
+The storyline of the game is centered around the main character, Charlie Blackmore, the youngest boy in the family, who is on a mission to rescue his siblings from the antagonist, Baron.
+In the game, the player acts as Charlie who is the smallest doll.
+Charlie has the ability to jump in and out of a bigger doll (Charlie can only jump into a doll that is “one size” bigger than the size of his current doll) to acquire that doll’s abilities.
+And Charlie then uses the acquired abilities for puzzle solving or interacting with other dolls.
 The game is full of puzzles and challenges.
-One puzzle may has more than one solutions or embedded with other relative puzzles.
-Player can choose either following the main story or having freedom to explore the entire game world, engage challenges, collect objects and evolve abilities.
+One puzzle may has more than one solution or embedded with other related puzzles.
+The player can choose either to follow the main storyline or the player also has the freedom to explore around the entire game world, take on challenges, collect objects and acquire new abilities.

-The game story is set in industrial age.
-Baron is an evil industrialist who forces children to work.
-Mr. Blackmore mysterious disappearance and the heavy debt brought significant influence to the Blackmore family.
-The entire family has to work with exception of Charlie who is the youngest child of the Blackmore.
-Charlie finally realizes that his siblings lost their freedom and have become to slaves.
-Charlie decides to rescue his siblings and reunion his family, so that his steps onto his journey and begins his adventure.
-Player acts as Charlie Blackmore who is the smallest doll.
-Charlie has ability to stack into a one size bigger doll if it is not staring at him, and controls this new doll and uses its abilities and features for puzzle solving or the game story.
-Each doll has its own ability or feature like unlocking a gate, singing, vomiting, playing a violin, crying out or expelling crowd and so on.
-The stack of dolls can stack into another one size bigger doll to acquire new abilities as well.
-In the game, stack of dolls can stack or unstack at any time for different puzzles solving or demand of the main story.
+The timeline of the story is set in the industrial age.
+“Baron” is an evil industrialist who forces children to work for him (child labor).
+With Mr. Blackmore’s mysterious disappearance and the amount of heavy debt, the Blackmore family faces significant difficulties.
+The entire family has to go to work with exception of Charlie who is the youngest child of the Blackmore.
+Charlie finally realized that his siblings lost their freedom and have become slaves.
+Charlie decided to rescue his siblings so they can have family reunion.
+Charlie started his journey and thus began his adventure.
+The player acts as Charlie Blackmore who is the smallest doll.
+Charlie has the ability to stack into a one size bigger doll if that doll is not staring at him, and he can then control this new doll and uses its abilities and features for puzzle solving or to follow the game story.
+Each doll in the game has unique abilities such as unlocking a gate, singing, vomiting, playing a violin, crying out or expelling the crowd and so on.
+A stacking doll in the game can stack into another doll that is one size bigger than itself and acquire new abilities from the “absorbed doll”.
+In the game, stack of dolls can stack or unstack at any time for different puzzle solving or to follow the main storyline.

-Player has multiple ways to play Stacking.
-Following the main story to rescue all the Blackmore, figuring out all the solutions to puzzles and accomplishing all the challenges or submissions.
-For example a puzzle needs Charlie to drive out all the people in a restaurant.
-He can stack into a chef and control the chef to the kitchen, then destroy all the food.
+Stacking can be played in multiple ways.
+One may follow the main storyline to rescue all the Blackmore, or try to figure out all the solutions to puzzles and accomplish all the challenges or submissions.
+For example, a puzzle needs Charlie to drive out all the people in a restaurant.
+He can stack into a chef and use that chef’s ability to walk into the kitchen and destroy all the food.
 Another solution is Charlie stacks into a cleaner and clogs the vent with dust.
 Accomplishment of challenges and submissions can achieve more unique dolls and rewards.